csci-1301/csci-1301.github.io/docs/exercises_with_solutions.md

     ```
     </details>

 #.
 Assume we previously initialized a `char` variable called `myChar`.
-Write a series of statements that will display if the character is...
+Write a series of statements that will display if the character is…
     #.
 Uppercase
     #.
 Lowercase
     #.
 A number